miouge/manga-java-tools/README.md

 			  to do this step of work, i'm using the freeware program "BIC – Batch-Image-Cropper" (https://funk.eu/bic-batch-image-cropper/)

 GeneratePDF : will be used to repack into one or multiple PDF files the cropped images
-- customize the config object about title template to use and author
-- customize getImagesLocations() to specify where to pickup the pictures

 Sequencer : is just a loop to repeat a process on multiple manga volumes ( like running Stat module on every volume)

 ### Development/Running environnement :

-Java 8 + eclipse Java 2020-12 or greater
+Java 8 + eclipse Java 2021-03 or greater

 ### How to use these code :

-- You will need to have Java 8 + eclipse Java 2020-12 or greater installed
+- You will need to have Java 8 + eclipse Java 2021-03 or greater installed
 - You will need to have the jars dependencies installed (into ext/ of the jre)
 - You will have to set up the environmement variable MGTW_ROOT_FOLDER
 - Optionaly, customize the {Config.projectName} or use "default" as project name

-default folder tree is : (for default project name = "default")
+default folder tree is : (for default project name = "default") just create the %MGTW_ROOT_FOLDER% and default/ drop the sample settings.ini into the %MGTW_ROOT_FOLDER% / default folder

 - %MGTW_ROOT_FOLDER% /
 - %MGTW_ROOT_FOLDER% / default / settings.ini